matty-roses/meansofproduction/README.md

 ### Borrower
 A person or entity which borrows an item through a `Loan`.

 Borrowers who return items late or with damage can accrue either fees or demerits, depending on the library policies.
-Fees can alternatively be denominated in FairCoin, to allow a non-capitalist solution to library costs.

 ### Loan
 The temporary transfer of an item to a borrower to supply a need.
 Fills the Usufruct need - so a borrower might use and enjoy the benefits of an item, but is not free to destroy or permanently remove it (such as selling it).